Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     var planes = Planes.FindAll(p => p.Name.Contains(name, StringComparison.OrdinalIgnoreCase));
     ```

 - Also the `Extra spaces` test will fail.
-This is because the `GetByName` is not trimming the search term.
+This is because the `Search` is not trimming the search term.
 Let's fix this.

 - Open `PlanesController.cs` file